A hide-and-seek game: Looking for Population III stars during the Epoch of Reionization through the HeII$\lambda$1640 line: Results

 \subsection{Pop\ IIIs outside JWST/NIRSpec field-of-view}

 Another factor contributing to the potential oversight of Pop\ III systems is their placement outside the FoV of our instruments.
-As star formation is typically more efficient in the dense, central regions of galaxies \citep[e.g, ][]{Carrasco_2010, vanDokkum_2014}, peripheral areas tend to evolve at a slower pace, preserving their chemically pristine state for extended periods of time.
-Additionally, these regions may experience gas infall from the external environment.
-As a result, Pop\ III stars might be found as far as $\sim 20$~kpc from the galactic centre (see figure~10 of \citealt{Venditti_2023}), especially in massive, evolved galaxies, which have undergone prolonged periods of star formation. \citet{Maiolino_2023}, for example, find a potential Pop\ III clump at a distance $\sim$~2~kpc from the host galaxy of GN-z11 ($M_\star \sim 8 \times 10^8 ~ \si{M_\odot}$).
+As star formation is typically more efficient in the dense, central regions of galaxies \citep[e.g, ][]{Carrasco_2010, vanDokkum_2014}, peripheral areas tend to evolve at a slower pace, preserving their chemically pristine state for extended periods of time; additionally, these regions may experience gas infall from the external environment.
+Pristine star-forming regions may also reside in small satellites at the periphery of the same dark matter halo.
+As a result, Pop\ III stars might be found as far as $\sim 20$~kpc from the galactic centre (see figure~10 of \citealt{Venditti_2023}), especially in regions surrounding massive, evolved galaxies, which have undergone prolonged periods of star formation. \citet{Maiolino_2024}, for example, find a potential Pop\ III clump at a distance $\sim$~2~kpc from the host galaxy of GN-z11 ($M_\star \sim 8 \times 10^8 ~ \si{M_\odot}$).